shreyasbaranwal/SIAL/paper.md

 # Acknowledgements

-The development of SIAL was supported by grants RO1 GM114839 to J.A.M. and F31DK118881 to DRT.
+The development of SIAL was supported by grants RO1 GM114839 to JAM and F31DK118881 to DRT.
 We thank Anh Truong for valuable suggestions in improving the plugins.
 In addition, we also thank the image.sc community for technical assistance and advice.

 # Installation and Tutorials

+First ensure you have FIJI installed on your computer: https://fiji.sc

 To download SIAL, open FIJI, go to “Help > Update…” and then update FIJI.
 After FIJI is finished downloading all updates, a window named “ImageJ Updater” will open.
 Select “Manage Update Sites > Add update site” and add this url: https://sites.imagej.net/D-tear/